-Ulster working to avoid frozen pitch for La Rochelle
+Ulster bid to avoid frozen pitch for La Rochelle

-Heineken Champions Cup: Ulster working to ensure pitch is playable for La Rochelle match
+Heineken Champions Cup: Ulster v La Rochelle - home side trying to avoid frozen pitch

 Last updated on .From the section Irish Rugby